 Component Stiffness

-Long thin compliant fasteners should be used in preference to short, stubby stiff fasteners.
-The total amount of embedding will be the same for both for a given preload but for the compliant fastener the stiffness is less and hence a smaller preload loss occurs (see Figure 6-7).
+It is important that long thin compliant fasteners are used in preference to short, stubby stiff fasteners.
+The total amount of embedding is the same for both for a given preload but for the compliant fastener the stiffness is less and hence a smaller preload loss occurs (see Figure 6-7).
 Similarly Belleville washers (conical spring washers as shown in Figure 6-8) can be used to increase the compliance of the clamped parts and hence reduce the effect of embedding.